 Organic Chicken- Boneless skinless chicken breasts work best, filleted!
 Chicken thighs will also work, for a richer flavor profile.
 You can also buy a pre-made rotisserie chicken to save time!

-Organic Broth- (can use chicken broth or vegetable broth)- Broth really makes the flavor of quinoa pop.
-If you don’t have quinoa, do not fret!
-You can use multi-grain rice instead!
+Broth- Broth really makes the flavor of quinoa pop.
+If you don’t have quinoa, you can use multi-grain rice instead!

 Green onions- Organic is best!